palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/hobbies/music/index.md

 My favorite songs are (note I'm a pianist):

+* Can-Utility and the Costaliners
 * The Musical Box (also my favorite Cover Band!)
-* Can-Utility and the Costaliners
+* Supper's ready
 * The knife
+* The Lamb lies down on Broadway
 * Dance on a Volcano

+## Dream Theater

+My favourite songs (I can play most of these):

+* Surrounded
+* Take the time
+* Another day
+* Lifting Shadows off a dream
+* Wait for sleep
+* The count of Tuscany
+* The Killing Hand (and Ytse's jam, of course)
+* Erotomania
-* The Lamb lies down on Broadway
+* The silent man

+## Others

+* Elio e le storie tese
+* Francesco Guccini
+* Red hot chili peppers
+* Imagine Dragons
+* Kings of Leons